uutzinger/SEA2024/README.md

 Create the Plans:
 Download the svg file and set the following:
-- Kerf and Corner Compensation 0.25mm (you need to cut less because the laser beam has a width)
+- Kerf and Corner Compensation 0.1mm (you need to cut less because the laser beam has a width)

 Update the Plans:
-- Load the file with Inkscape
+- Load the SVG file with Inkscape
+- Replace the text with your own